Legislative Priorities

 Want to review all this information in one document?
 Download the PDF version.
 A plain text version is also available, which is compatible for screen text readers.

 It can be especially difficult for people with disabilities to find homes that meet their access needs.
 The Accessible Affordable Housing Grants (AAHG) offers developers and landlords grants to create or rehabilitate physically accessible housing that prioritizes AHVP recipients.
 This program has funded projects across the state since its inception a few years ago.
-The Governor’s budget did not include this program.
+The Governor’s budget eliminated this program.

 Top Legislative Priorities